 The SDK does not support the following:

-- Building a fleet management tool
+- How to build a fleet management tool.

-- SLA-based paid service
+- SLA-based paid service.

 The Waze Transport SDK is available with the following technical requirements: